Chandra-MARX/marxs/docs/simulationoverview.rst

-In this section, we explain how the ``marxs`` package can be used to set-up a ray-trace for a known geometric configuration, which tools this package offers to design new missions, where the details of the instrument are still worked out with the help of the ray-trace simulations and how to run simulations.
+In this section, we explain how the ``marxs`` package can be used to set-up a ray-trace for a known geometric configuration, which tools this package offers to design new missions, where the details of the instrument are still worked out with the help of the ray-trace simulations and how to define new optical elements not yet included into marxs.

-If you already have a ``marxs`` file that contains your instrument parameters from the instrument team or provided in the example directory of this package, you can skip the first two chapters of this section and read about running simulations immidiately.
+If you already have a ``marxs`` file that contains your instrument parameters from the instrument team or provided in the example directory of this package, you can skip this section.

 .. toctree::
    :maxdepth: 2

    optics
    design
-   run
+   newopticalelements